Golden Rule: Criticism

-Philosophers, such as Immanuel Kant and Friedrich Nietzsche, have objected to the rule on a variety of grounds.
-The most serious among these is its application.
-How does one know how others want to be treated?
-The obvious way is to ask them, but this cannot be done if one assumes they have not reached a particular and relevant understanding.
-One religion that officially rejects the Golden Rule is the Neo-Nazi religion of the "Creativity Movement" founded by Ben Klassen.
-Followers of the religion believe that the Golden Rule doesn't make sense and is a "completely unworkable principle.".
+Philosophers such as Immanuel Kant and Friedrich Nietzsche have objected to the rule on a variety of grounds.
+One is the epistemic question of determining how others want to be treated.
+The obvious way is to ask them, but they might give duplicitous answers if they find this strategically useful, and they might also fail to understand the details of the choice situation as one understands it.
+People might also be biased to perceiving harms and benefits to themselves more than to others, which could lead to escalating conflict if they are suspicious of others.
+Hence Linus Pauling suggested that a bias towards others is to be introduced into the golden rule: "Do unto others 20 percent better than you would have them do unto you" - to correct for subjective bias.

 Differences in values or interests

 George Bernard Shaw wrote, "Do not do unto others as you would that they should do unto you.
 Their tastes may not be the same."
-This suggests that if your values are not shared with others, the way you want to be treated will not be the way they want to be treated.
+This suggests that if one's values are not shared with others, the way one wants to be treated will not be the way others want to be treated.
 Hence, the Golden Rule of "do unto others" is "dangerous in the wrong hands", according to philosopher Iain King, because "some fanatics have no aversion to death: the Golden Rule might inspire them to kill others in suicide missions."